GrahamDumpleton/mod_wsgi/README.rst

 used by many software packages.
 This is where it is installed as a module directly into your Apache installation using the commands ``configure``, ``make`` and ``make install``, a method sometimes referred to by the acyronym CMMI.
+This method works with most UNIX type systems.
+It cannot be used on Windows.

-The second and newest way of installing mod_wsgi is to install it as a Python package into your Python installation using the Python ``pip install`` command.
+The second way of installing mod_wsgi is to install it as a Python package into your Python installation using the Python ``pip install`` command.
+This can be used on all platforms, including Windows.

-This newer way of installing mod_wsgi will compile not only the Apache module for mod_wsgi, but will also install a Python module and admin script for starting up a standalone instance of Apache directly from the command line with an auto generated configuration.
+This second way of installing mod_wsgi will compile not only the Apache module for mod_wsgi, but will also install a Python module and admin script, which on UNIX type systems can be used to start up a standalone instance of Apache directly from the command line with an auto generated configuration.

 This later mechanism for installing mod_wsgi using Python ``pip`` is a much simpler way of getting starting with hosting your Python web application.
-In particular, the new installation method makes it very easy to use Apache/mod_wsgi in a development environment without the need to perform any Apache configuration yourself.
+In particular, this installation method makes it very easy to use Apache/mod_wsgi in a development environment without the need to perform any Apache configuration yourself.

 The Apache module for mod_wsgi created when using the ``pip install`` method can still be used with the main Apache installation, via manual configuration if necessary.
+As detailed later in these instructions, the admin script installed when you use ``pip install`` can be used to generate the configuration to manually add to the Apache configuration to load mod_wsgi.

+Note that although MacOS X is a UNIX type system, the ``pip install`` method is the only supported way for installing mod_wsgi.

-On some platforms, this latter method is actually the only option supported when using the operating system supplied Apache installation.
-For example, in MacOS X Sierra, Apple has completely broken the ability to install third party Apache modules using the ``apxs`` tool normally used for this task.
+Since MacOS X Sierra, Apple has completely broken the ability to install third party Apache modules using the ``apxs`` tool normally used for this task.
 History suggests that Apple will never fix the problem as they have broken things in the past in other ways and workarounds were required as they never fixed those problems either.
 This time there is no easy workaround as they no longer supply certain tools which are required to perform the installation.

+The ``pip install`` method along with manual configuration of Apache is also the method you need to use on Windows.

 System Requirements
 -------------------